No dog? No problem!

 - Event Committees – New committees are developing as the organization continues to grow.
 Having our input from our volunteers is important to us.
 Committees meet to brainstorm and discuss ideas for upcoming events.

-- Spotters & Evaluators – If you have substantial experience with handling dogs, you may qualify to assist with evaluations and other therapy events that require monitoring.
-Spotters and Evaluators act as C.A.T.’s “second set of eyes” during situations that requires extra attentiveness.
+- Spotters – If you have experience with handling dogs, you may qualify to assist us at certain therapy visits that require monitoring.
+Spotters act as C.A.T.’s “second set of eyes” during situations that requires extra attentiveness.